NifasatBeg/GCCTester/README.md

 ## Features
 - Automatically fetches test cases from the official competition archive on GitHub.
-- Compiles and runs your C++ solution against downloaded test cases.
+- Compiles and runs your C++ solution against those test cases.
 - Compares the program's output with the expected results and reports whether your solution passed or failed each test.

 ## Prerequisites